This post-Charleston anti-Confederate feeding frenzy

 This being the case I was not surprised at the spiritual, non-violent black response to the horror in Charleston.
 The wagging tongues

 ”?
 It's almost a lost concept.
 It's painfully obvious that, to the progressive mind, holding to any tradition is just an invitation to intervention and correction.

 We hear a lot about our “values.”
 What are they exactly?
 They are whatever our perfumed urban elites say they are.
-Yet, I can remember when some of our modern “values” were illegal.
-The “values” of 21st Century America were the pathologies of 20th Century America.
+Yet, I can remember

+.
+There are those who respect the value of tradition and there are those who respect nothing but their own right to reorder the culture over the heads of their fellow citizens.
 Thomas O. Meehan (email him) is a free-lance writer and former government Senior Research Analyst and Inspector.
 A refugee from the People’s Republic of New Jersey, he now lives in Bucks County PA.
 He blogs from Odysseus On The Rocks.